Ayshwaryajagadeesan/weil_challenge/README.md

 # Challenge1: Develop The API

+to invoke the pipfile environment

+pipenv shell

 to run the api

-pipenv shell

-to invoke the pipfile environment
+python app.py

 ### Api Walkthough GIF